ismael-Clark5/CAP4612-Intro_to_Machine_Learning_Project/Report.md

 The confusion matrix with KNN shows as the number of features increase there is less divergance from the diagonal, indicating that the rates of missclassification are reduced as the number of features selected increase.

+<div style="page-break-after: always;"></div>

 #### Support Vector Machine

 <img src="./images/RFE-SVM-Confusion-Matrix.png" />

-SVM validates the results from KNN, where as the number of features selected increase, the overall diversion decre
+SVM validates the results from KNN, where as the number of features selected increase, the overall diversion decreses as the number of features goes up. with 100 features there are very minimal varience.

+<div style="page-break-after: always;"></div>

 #### Random Forest